 3. Notify your bank of your travel plans

-Most credit and debit card companies will freeze your account if international purchases begin appearing without warning.
+Some credit and debit card companies may freeze your account if international purchases begin appearing without warning.
 That can be a clear sign of fraud, after all.

 4. Get the phone number to call your bank collect

 If your card gets lost or stolen, being able to contact your bank will be helpful for two reasons.
 First, you’ll be able to nip any potential fraud in the bud.
 Second, you may be able to convince your bank to send you a replacement card.

 Seven of the 10 largest credit card issuers will send a free replacement card, according to WalletHub research, and some other issuers may offer the service for a small fee.
 In any case, remember to be persistent.
 Even if international replacement cards aren’t standard, they’re usually available to customers in need who push the issue.

 If a merchant offers to convert your purchase total from the local currency to U.S. dollars, don’t accept.
 They might be trying to help you, sure.
 Or they could be looking for an excuse to apply a high exchange rate and squeeze a bit more money out of you.

 It’s best not to find out, especially when you can use your phone or a small pocket calculator to make quick conversions and see how much things cost.

 Currency Exchange Rates & Fees by Major Bank/Credit Union: